New Online Students

 Please go to: Montana State University- Online.

 ALL STUDENTS will have an Immunization & Tuberculosis Hold which will prevent registration.
-If you are taking only online courses and not physically coming to campus, this hold should be automatically moved.
-However, if you notice the hold has not been removed, please contact Student Health Services at (406) 994-2311 or email at: firstname.lastname@example.org.
+If you are in a 100% online program or taking only online courses and not physically coming to campus, this hold should be automatically moved.
+However, if you notice the hold has not been removed, please contact Student Health Services at (406) 994-2311 or email at: [email protected]tana.edu.

 We want to make registration at MSU a simple process.
 Step-by-step instructions for our online registration system are provided below; please read and follow each step.
-Please check this link for when graduate students can register.
 If you are unsure the courses you should take, please consult with your department or your advisor.

 - Go to www.montana.edu and click on “My Info.”
 If you do not see "MyInfo" along the top bar- to the right of the MSU logo, select the "students" option in the upper left side of your screen.